OpenKore/openkore/README.txt

 p.s. you must check the patch server too. if there any update. since this will redirect cdn.exe.in.th to localhost

-for update in future just update the hooktest.dll and Netredirect.dll into RO folder and wow64.bin into ROEXEOpenkore\UniServerZ\ssl\eac\82\
+for update in future please re read this guide again..